Thai-Informatics-System/obk-servicemind-documentation/readme.md

 ---

-### 6. Delete Sent Message
+### 6. UnSent Message

-- **Description**: This API allows the user to delete a previously sent message within a chat session.
+- **Description**: This API allows the user to unsent a previously sent message within a chat session.
 The deletion is based on the `chatSessionId` and the message ID.

 #### Request Payload: